 FAQs

-When the product’s original value is measured by subtracting the GST charged on that product, the amount is considered the GST-exclusive amount.
+The system determines the product’s original value by subtracting the GST charged on it, considering the resulting amount as the GST-exclusive amount.

 The GST rate depends entirely on the goods and services being taxed, but the current GST rate starts from 0% and can go up to 28% in India.